A Beginner’s Guide to Renting Your First Apartment

 Now that you know how much you can spend, cast your net far and wide.
 The location also determines prices.
 A city apartment will be more expensive than a rural town’s same-sized room.

-Run through this list of questions to the confines of your search:
+Run through this list of questions in your search:

 • How close would you like to be to your job?